Italian Wine Map and Exploration Guide

 - Garganega (white): A grape found mostly around Soave and Gambellara (and labeled as such).
 These wines are dry and lean with notes of preserved lemon, honeydew melon, and a touch of green almond on the finish.
 Learn more about Soave.

-- Merlot (red): Merlot is planted nearly all over Italy and has a large presence in Veneto where wines offer red cherry fruit in a more elegant style.
-There are several regions that use Merlot in Veneto (it’s one of the most planted grapes) including Colli Euganei, Colli Berici, Breganze and Vicenza.
+- Merlot (red): Merlot is planted nearly all over Italy and has a significant presence in Veneto, where wines offer red cherry fruit in a more elegant style.
+Several regions use Merlot in Veneto (it’s one of the most planted grapes), including Colli Euganei, Colli Berici, Breganze, and Vicenza.

 Toscana / Tuscany